gortee/PKS-Lab/docker/README.md

  Press CTRL-C to kill the container.

  ![DockerOutput](https://github.com/gortee/pictures/blob/master/D26.PNG)

- I suspect you can imagine how a system like this could cause some DoS style attacks when distributed widely across a bot network.

  Let's create a much more complex image.
 We will create a python based web server with a custom static landing page.